corentinaltepe/nlog.loki/README.md

 `layout` - While it is possible to define a simple layout structure in the attributes of the target configuration, prefer using a JsonLayout to structure your logs.
 This will allow better parsing in Grafana Loki.

+`eventPropertiesAsLabels`: creates one Grafana Loki's label per event property.
+Beware, this goes against [Grafana Loki's best practices](https://grafana.com/docs/loki/latest/best-practices/) since _Too many label value combinations leads to too many streams._ In order to structure your logs, you are advised to keep away from this feature and to use the `JsonLayout` provided in the example.

-`sendLastFormatParameter`: enables the last parameter of a log message format to be sent to Loki as separate fields per property.
+`sendLastFormatParameter`: enables the last parameter of a log message format to be sent to Grafana Loki as separate fields per property.
+Feature `eventPropertiesAsLabels` must be `true` as well.
 Example:

 ```csharp
 // using simple anonymous type object to create custom fields for a log entry